exussum12/coverageChecker/README.md

     git diff master...HEAD > /tmp/diff.txt
 assuming your on the branch currently

+or

+    git diff $(git merge-base origin/master HEAD) > /tmp/diff.txt

+Assuming your on a branch with local changes

 This diff will be used in all of the examples

 the 3 dots between gets all changes on branch (ie from the branch point) and not from the current master.